Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 A **PBX** (Private Branch Exchange) is a hardware used in a private network to provide phone connectivity to the users of the network.
 Machines connect to the IP-PBX via the LAN, it allows multiple call functionalities : extension dialing, business hours settings to route calls off-hours, customer waiting queues, conference calls...

-VoIP can be used by IP phones (like Cisco) or by phone softwares or computers.
+VoIP can be used by IP phones (like Cisco) or by phone software or computers.

 VoIP service providers perform routing of outgoing and incoming calls.
 If the recipient also uses VoIP, the call stays entirely on the IP network, it is an **on-net call**.